Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - User manual, as the user will be trained in the use of the software.
 - No need to consider monetization, as this is a proof of concept project.

-### Scope of the project

-This is not only a good solution for just our client, but could be useful for teachers around the country.
-With PowerPoint being a staple in the modern classroom, this tool would easily integrate within the teachers current workflow and minimal additional knowledge would be required to use it.
-This is hugely beneficial as with marking and planning teachers have very little time to learn new tools and software.

-To enable software to reach as many users as possible this software would be free with available extras at a monthly cost.
-Examples of some of extras could be, an unlimited amount of questions being created a day, or the ability to customize the color scheme to better suit the presentation.
-This would generate ongoing revenue for the company and would allow for the software to be maintained and updated.

 ### Literature review

 #### Talk less Teaching